How to improve your communication skills as a manager - Oak Engage

 Department hubs are also a good way to foster collaboration and strong bonds within the team, offering space to collaborate in a virtual setting.

-2. Conduct Regular 1:1s
+2. Conduct regular 1:1s

 We’ve established that structure is important when it comes to communication.
 It is just as important on an individual basis as it is for teams and departments.